coditori/highly-skilled-job-offers/README.md

 - Google this "free MBTI test" if you are not an English native speaker it's better to use your mother language tools.
 - Use blogs like [Wikihow: How to Identify Your Strengths and Weaknesses](https://www.wikihow.com/Identify-Your-Strengths-and-Weaknesses) or [bpalns: How to Identify Your Strengths and Weaknesses](https://articles.bplans.com/how-to-identify-your-strengths-and-weaknesses/)

-This is the process, and don't forget the compound effect is still their ^_^ After getting the feedback you may back to your CV or Mock Interview, no worries you just need to keep going.
+This is the process, and don't forget the compound effect is still there ^_^ After getting the feedback you may back to your CV or Mock Interview, no worries you just need to keep going.

 Good luck to you